 In cloud-based PBX systems, the on-premises hardware is moved to the cloud, where it’s hosted and managed by a VoIP service provider.
 All communications data is transmitted over the internet, so it’s easy for business owners to update their virtual PBX on the fly through a web browser.
 Employees also gain the flexibility of making and receiving calls using their business number or extension from a multitude of internet-connected devices and mobile phones.
-Another benefit of using the internet to make calls is the option for localized phone numbers anywhere you’d like to have a local presence.
+Another benefit of using the internet to make calls is the option for localized phone numbers anywhere you want a local presence.

-FYI: There are three commonly used PBX technologies, all of which provide efficient and cost-effective phone service.
+There are three commonly used PBX technologies that provide efficient and cost-effective phone service.

 PBX systems allow businesses of all sizes to connect multiple office locations through one unified communications system, manage incoming calls based on schedules, transfer calls reliably, and much more.
 Whatever type of PBX system you use, there are benefits and drawbacks to consider when choosing a business phone system.